In case of an emergency, contact UK Police

 Additional resources may be found on our Resources page.

 The Title IX Coordinator is available to discuss resources and accommodations that may be helpful to the Respondent during the investigative process.
-The Respondent is advised to work with the Community of Concern and the University of Kentucky Police Department (UKPD) with questions about safety and security measures.
+The Respondent is advised to work with the Center for Support and Intervention and the University of Kentucky Police Department (UKPD) with questions about safety and security measures.

 There are several supportive measures available on an as-needed basis.
 These supportive measures include: